araWizard/simple-product-store/README.md

-# simple-product-store
+# Simple-Product-Store
-a simple MERN app which allows you to list products
+A simple responsive MERN app which allows you to list products for sale.
+You can add, delete and modify the listed products